-By the clock: Helpful items like the Potty Time Watch help a child to remember to go at set time intervals.
-You might also use a timer or check in every hour or so, gradually increasing the time between visits to try the potty.
+By the clock: Helpful items like a potty watch timer helps a child to remember to go at set time intervals.
+You might also use a kitchen timer or check in every hour or so, gradually increasing the time between visits to try the potty.

 By routine: Just before or after naps or meals are good routine times to go potty.
 If your child wakes up dry, that’s a good sign it might be time to set her on the potty to try.
 Don’t forget to go potty just before rushing out the door, too!

 By the child: Kids often have pretty distinct signals to let you know when they are ready to go or when they are actively going.
 Look for tell-tale body language, wiggles, and facial expressions for cues.
 Your child may also stop and gaze out to space, squat, or even hide.
 These are all quite normal behaviors, and it’s a good time to try to use the potty!
 My son used to sing to himself in his crib before going down for a nap.
 When his singing turned high-pitched I knew he had filled his diaper and it was time to take a break from the attempted nap and clean him up.